Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 Computers run our programs pretty quickly.
 For our projects, when we run the code or run the tests, it takes a fraction of a second, sometimes maybe one or two seconds.
 Our computers use a tiny bit of memory while running the program.

 However, those fractions of seconds add up.
 And what would happen if a computer did not have enough memory to hold everything in your code?
+Recall every app you've used that was slow; it might have been slow because of slow Internet, and it might have been slow because retrieving and processing data takes noticeable time and resources.

-In programming, we love to think in hypotheticals, and a hypothetical to constantly think about is, "What would happen if our data set was millions of items?"
+In programming, a way to create safe code is to consider different, extreme, possible situations.
+A great software situation to constantly think about is, "What would happen if our data set was millions of items?"

-With a data set infinitely large, does our program slow down dramatically?
+With a data set that is millions of items large, does our program slow down dramatically?
 Or slowly?
 Does our program take a very large amount of memory space?

-Ultimately, the machine that runs programs has limits, whether it's time or memory.
+Ultimately, every machine that runs programs has limits, whether it's time or memory.
 Machines have limited processing power and memory.
 Considering how much computing time and memory a program running our code consumes leads us to writing better code.
 Code that is fast or doesn't take a lot of memory is considered to be efficient.

 ## Vocabulary and Synonyms